All Prime Ministers of India

 15. Narendra Damodardas Modi [1950-Alive]

 He is the current PM of India elected by the Bhartiya Janta Party.
 He has been in office for 2 continuous terms from 26th May 2014.
-He became the 1st PM to born after independence.
+He became the 1st PM to be born after independence.

 He replaced the Finance Commission with NITI Aayog and introduced the GST regime.
 He went ahead with trying to make India a manufacturing hub and putting forward the ideas of Swacch Bharat Abhiyan, Digital India programme, Make in India and Skill India.